decentraland/builder/README.md

 ## Environment

-This project depends on a few environment variables to work, aswell as external services for some features.
+This project depends on a few environment variables to work, as well as external services for some features.
 The front-end connects to these services via URLs set via environment variables.

 **Creating an environment file**